 Report cards are sent home electronically via email during the last week of each semester and uploaded to QParents.
 Face to Face interviews are organised at the end of Term 1 and Term 3.
+Bookings are online via SIPs and if parents can't attend, they are asked to contact the class teachers to make an alternative time.
 Teachers and parents may request interviews as deemed necessary by either party.
 Please do not hesitate to contact the school to resolve issues quickly, communication is the key to ensuring the best educational experience for your child.